Expresso Bongo (film): Production

+At first, Laurence Harvey was undecided on the kind of accent he would give his character, so Guest told him he was "part Soho, part Jewish, and part middle-class" and that it might be an idea to model him on the writer Wolf Mankowitz.
+Harvey arranged a couple of lunches with the unsuspecting Mankowitz to study the writer at close hand, so the character Johnny Jackson in the film sounds something like the writer of the film.

+Harvey's character sports a melange of accents including his own South African.
+Wolf Mankowitz appears in the film's opening credit sequence, wearing a sandwich-board bearing his writer credit.

+This was the second screen appearance for Cliff Richard and the Shadows in 1959, the first being Serious Charge.

 Soundtrack album

-The music for the 1959 film was produced by Norrie Paramor.
-With the exception of one song, it was entirely different from the music that was used in the 1958 musical.
+The music soundtrack for the 1959 film was produced by Norrie Paramor.
+With the exception of one song, it was entirely different from the music that was used in the 1958 stage musical.
 The music and the plot were rewritten to downplay the satire and showcase Richard and his band.
-In the best ironic traditions of Tin Pan Alley, a satire became a tribute.
-Only The Shrine on the Second Floor — a song that was intended to drive a sharpened stake into the heart of all sentimental ballads about mother – made it into the movie, but Richard sang it straight.
+Only "The Shrine on the Second Floor" — a song that was intended to drive a sharpened stake into the heart of all sentimental ballads about mother – made it into the movie, but Richard sang it straight.